QI-D/SnakeGame/README.md

 ### Built With

-Frameworks and libraries we used to build our project.
+Frameworks and libraries we used to build the project.

 - [Python](https://www.python.org)
 - [Pygame](https://www.pygame.org)